mechaism/mechaism/README.md

 ### Questions:
 - Do Contracts have Souls?
 - Can Contracts reincarnate?
-- Can Contracts have sex? (yes, please)
-- Should Contracts have gender?
-- If yes, how many genders? (finite or infinite number?)
 - What happens with Contract's storage after it replicate?

 ### Prophets